MPEG LA

-MPEG LA is an American company based in Denver, Colorado that licenses patent pools covering essential patents required for use of the MPEG-2, MPEG-4, IEEE 1394, VC-1, ATSC, MVC, MPEG-2 Systems, AVC/H.264 and HEVC standards.
+MPEG LA was an American company based in Denver, Colorado that licensed patent pools covering essential patents required for use of the MPEG-2, MPEG-4, IEEE 1394, VC-1, ATSC, MVC, MPEG-2 Systems, AVC/H.264 and HEVC standards.

+Via Licensing Corp acquired MPEG LA in April 2023 and formed a new patent pool administration company called Via Licensing Alliance.

 History

 MPEG LA started operations in July 1997 immediately after receiving a Department of Justice Business Review Letter.
 During formation of the MPEG-2 standard, a working group of companies that participated in the formation of the MPEG-2 standard recognized that the biggest challenge to adoption was efficient access to essential patents owned by many patent owners.
 That ultimately led to a group of various MPEG-2 patent owners to form MPEG LA, which in turn created the first modern-day patent pool as a solution.
 The majority of patents underlying MPEG-2 technology were owned by three companies: Sony (311 patents), Thomson (198 patents) and Mitsubishi Electric (119 patents).

 In June 2012, MPEG LA announced a call for patents essential to the High Efficiency Video Coding (HEVC) standard.

 In September 2012, MPEG LA launched Librassay, which makes diagnostic patent rights from some of the world's leading research institutions available to everyone through a single license.
 Organizations which have included patents in Librassay include Johns Hopkins University; Ludwig Institute for Cancer Research; Memorial Sloan Kettering Cancer Center; National Institutes of Health (NIH); Partners HealthCare; The Board of Trustees of the Leland Stanford Junior University; The Trustees of the University of Pennsylvania; The University of California, San Francisco; and Wisconsin Alumni Research Foundation (WARF).

 On September 29, 2014, the MPEG LA announced their HEVC license which covers the patents from 23 companies.
 The license is US$0.20 per HEVC product after the first 100,000 units each year with an annual cap.
 The license has been expanded to include the profiles in version 2 of the HEVC standard.

 On March 5, 2015, the MPEG LA announced their DisplayPort license which is US$0.20 per DisplayPort product.

+In April 2023, in what is thought to be the first time that two pool administrators have merged into one, Via Licensing Corp acquired MPEG LA and formed a new patent pool administrator called Via Licensing Alliance.
+Via President Heath Hoglund will serve as president of the new company.
+MPEG LA CEO Larry Horn will serve as a Via LA advisor.